UW-GAC/primed-inventory-workflows/README.md

 - `input_workspaces`: An array of workspace names to pull data from.
 This should be a "map" type with the workspace as the key and the studies associated with that workspace as the value.
 (Example: {"workspace-namespace/workspace-name": "study"})
 - `output_workspace_namespace`: The namespace of the workspace to write the inventory to.
 - `output_workspace_name`: The name of the workspace to write the inventory to.

+## Developer info

+### Building and pushing the docker image

+1. Push all changes to the repository.
+Note that the Docker image will build off the "main" branch on GitHub.

+1. Build the image.
+Make sure to include no caching, or else local scripts will not be updated.

+    ```bash
+    docker build --no-cache -t uwgac/primed-inventory-workflows:X.Y.Z .
+    ```

+1. Push the image to Docker Hub.

+    ```bash
+    docker push uwgac/primed-inventory-workflows:X.Y.Z
+    ```